Best place to find information and services that your council provides...

 You also have the right to request further information, including:

-We will also explain if we have redacted any information that identifies third parties.
+when providing you with a copy of your information we will also explain if we have redacted any information that identifies third parties.

 If we withhold personal data on the basis that it is exempt from disclosure, where it is possible to do so, we will explain the exemption(s) we are relying on and the reason why one or more exemptions apply.